Technical, Ceiling fans

 Energy Efficiency That Saves Customers Money

-Around the country, households are responding to high and fluctuating energy prices by looking for savings and efficiencies, and modern ceiling fans have a part to play.
+Around the country, households are responding to high energy prices by looking for savings, and modern ceiling fans have a part to play.

 At an average electricity price of 30 cents per kWh, running a DC ceiling fan for eight hours a day costs just a few dollars per month or around $50 per year.
 An air conditioner, on the other hand, typically draws between 0.5kWh to 2.5kWh or more, and yearly bills for similar usage can range from several hundred dollars into the thousands.